Post Updated: 6th January 2017

 Sugar is such an issue because it causes the blood to deviate from it’s ideal pH level of 7.365 and when this occurs it causes major stress to the rest of the body.
 The body has to maintain this pH level and it will go to extreme measures and sacrifice everything else to make sure it stays there.

-Why Does The Body Have to Stay At pH 7.365?
+Why Does The Blood Have to Stay At pH 7.365?

 Because in an acidic state, red blood cells cannot possibly function as they are supposed to and begin a biological transformation into bacteria and yeast (called pleomorphism) and pollute your internal environment.
 In addition, the acids that are created and consumed in our modern lifestyle also ferment the blood, and create harmful by-products, toxins and alcohols, which then further destroy our internal environment.